 What unemployment insurance in Switzerland covers

-After five days of unemployment, you can claim 70 percent of your average earnings over the previous six months to a year.
+After five days of unemployment, you can claim 70% of your average earnings over the previous six months to a year.
 You must have earned at least CHF 500 per month to qualify and wages are capped at CHF 10,500 per month.
-The money is paid at a benefit payment office.
+The money pays at a benefit payment office.

-To claim, you must have Swiss residency, a work permit, and have been in employment and paying unemployment contributions for 12 months in the two years before requesting benefits.
+To claim, you must live in Switzerland, have a work permit, and have been in employment and paying unemployment contributions for 12 months in the two years before requesting benefits.
 You must register with the employment office (RAV) on the first day of unemployment and be actively seeking work.
-To find work, see our guide to finding jobs in Switzerland, Zurich, or Basel.
+To find work, see our guide to finding jobs in Switzerland, finding jobs in Zürich, or finding jobs in Basel.

 Contributions to unemployment insurance in Switzerland